 - A 5-10 minute break between presentations is ideal but is not mandatory

-In order to have a smooth presentation, we remind instructors that a certified teacher “MUST” be in the classroom during the entire presentation.
-Teachers will be asked to help monitor the kids during the second half of the presentation.
-BC Artifacts Educators defer to the classroom teacher’s classroom management and behavior codes.
+In order to have a smooth presentation, I recommend that a teacher should be in the classroom during the entire presentation.
+Teachers will be asked to help monitor the students viewing artifact displays during the second half of the presentation.

 Schedule a Mobile Museum Presentation: